Choose the Right Scan Settings

 2) Scan Density

-This refers to how dense your 3D point cloud is, and is simply how many points are captured during a single scan.
+This refers to how dense your 3D point cloud is, and is a measure of how many points are captured during a single scan.
 This also affects the quality of the 3D mesh (Dollhouse View & OBJ file) after processing.
-Choose a higher density setting if you require very high detail and accuracy.
+We recommend using Medium for most work.
+Choose high density if you plan to export a point cloud from the BLK360 to another application in addition to Matterport Capture, when you require very high detail and accuracy.
 Higher settings take longer to scan.

 Scan density setting affects the point cloud data captured and retained on the device itself.
 You can manually export this point cloud data.
 Learn more.